ICD-10-CM

 Diagnosis code system for use in the U.S.

 The ICD-10 Clinical Modification (ICD-10-CM) is a set of diagnosis codes used in the United States of America.
-It was developed by a component of the U.S. Department of Health and Human services, as an adaption of the ICD-10 with authorization from the World Health Organization.
+It was developed by a component of the U.S. Department of Health and Human services, as an adaptation of the ICD-10 with authorization from the World Health Organization.
 In 2015, ICD-10-CM replaced ICD-9-CM as the federally mandated classification.
 Annual updates are provided.

 Development

 Since 1979, the US had required ICD-9-CM codes for Medicare and Medicaid claims, and most of the rest of the medical industry in the US followed suit.
 On January 1, 1999, the ICD-10 (without clinical extensions) was adopted for reporting mortality, however, ICD-9-CM continued to be used for morbidity.

 During that time, the U.S. National Center for Health Statistics (NCHS) received permission from the WHO to create a clinical modification of the ICD-10.

 ICD-10-CM adapted ICD-10 in the following ways: